nataliechua/learning-journey-planning-system/README.md

 ## Troubleshooting
 1. Error Code: 3948.
 Loading local data is disabled; this must be enabled on both the client and server sides Execute this line of statement: SET GLOBAL local-infile = TRUE;

+## Required API endpoints
+- Get all courses from LMS
+- Update course with skills
+- Get all skills
+- Update skill status
+- Get all roles
+- Update role status
+- Update skills required for a role
+- Get skills based on role
+- Get course based on skills